-The rate of principal payments on the Notes and the yield to maturity (or to early redemption) of Notes purchased at a price other than par are directly related to the rate and timing of payments of principal on the Reference Obligations.
+The rate of principal payments on the Notes and the yield to maturity (or to early redemption) of Notes purchased at a price other than par are directly related to the rate and timing of payments of principal on the Reference Obligations in the related Loan Group.
 The principal payments on the Reference Obligations may be in the form of Scheduled Principal or Unscheduled Principal.
 Any Unscheduled Principal may result in payments to an investor of amounts that would otherwise be distributed over the remaining term of the Reference Obligations.
+On the Closing Date, the Group 1 Notes will not satisfy the Minimum Credit Enhancement Test for Loan Group 1 and therefore no principal will be paid to the Group 1 Notes in respect of Unscheduled Principal until such test is satisfied.